 4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?

-The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.

-There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.

-There are no opportunities for students to engage in planetary health/sustainable healthcare research.

-Score explanation: There are various opportunities for research at an undergraduate level at our medical school.
-The ICMR STS (Short Term Studentship) program is an ICMR (Indian Council of Medical Research) funded program that provides Rs 25000 per month for 2 months as stipend to encourage undergraduate students to take up research as a career in future.
-The recently launched UG Research Incubator in SCB, first of its kind in any medical college, has made taking part in research for UG students simple and easy by reducing the hassle to get approvals, funds etc.
+2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points) 1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point) 0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points) Score explanation: There are various opportunities for research at an undergraduate level at our medical School.
+The ICMR STS (Short term student program) is an ICMR (Indian Council of medical School.
+The ICMR STS (Short term student program) is an ICMR (Indian Council of medical research) funded program that provides up to 25,000 per month for two months as stipend to encourage undergraduate students to take research as a career in future.
+The recently launched a UG research incubator in SCBMCH, first of its kind in any medical College has made taking part in research for UG Students simple and easy by reducing the hassle to get approvals, funds, etc.

-- 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
-For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors. - The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.

-Score explanation: Yes, SCBMCH has a webpage; https://scbmch.in/research-publications/ that features some information about the projects about sustainable healthcare which have been approved and are underway.
+4.3.
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
+For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.
+2 The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points) 1 There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+(1 point) 0 There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points) Score explanation: SCBMCH has a web page ; https://scbmch.in/research-publications/ that features some information about the projects about sustainable healthcare which have been approved and underway.
 However, the webpage is not specific for planetary health related projects and the information provided is not sufficient.

-- 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+4.4.
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+2 Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+(2 points) 1 Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point)

+0 No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points)

-Score explanation: No such student organisation is dedicated to planetary health engagement, but the Student Services Guild (Student Council) is responsible for making such decisions or initiatives.
+Score explanation: No such student organisation is dedicated to planetary health engagement, but the Student Services Guild (student council) is responsible for making such decisions or initiatives.

 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.

-Score explanation: Students services guild (student council) is responsible for making such decisions or initiatives depending on the interests of the council members.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+1 Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) 0 No, there is no such student representative.
+(0 points) Score explanation: Students Services Guild (Student council) is responsible for making such decisions or initiative, depending on the interest of the council members.